 The Golden Retriever Breed Standard: https://grca.org/about-grca/akc-breed-standard/

-Tradition Goldens are carefully selected and bred to be normal in all traits... disposition / temperament / personality, phenotype / genotype, conformation / structure / bone size, instincts, breeding / mothering behaviors, pedigree and coat type.
-Nose to toes...all body parts must be normally formed and aligned.
-Everything needs to be considered in order to perpetuate consistency, health, soundness and quality in the breed for the future and to produce a dog you'll be very proud and happy to own that will give you years of fulfilling enjoyment.
+Tradition dogs are carefully selected from my own litters and purchased from other breeders.
+They must pass their tests and be normal in all traits... disposition / temperament / personality, phenotype / genotype, conformation / structure / bone size, instincts, breeding / mothering behaviors, pedigree and coat type.
+If they don't pass adequately, then they are rehomed as pets.
+(Yes, this can get quite expensive, but it's part of the commitment, dedication and sacrifice to improve the breed.)
+Everything needs to be considered in order to perpetuate consistency, health, soundness, beauty and quality in the breed for the future and to produce a dog you'll be very proud and happy to own that will give you years of joy.

 Most Goldens we've tested have passed their breed health exams.
 More importantly and in addition, they also must prove their overall sound genetics by producing healthy offspring and if they don't breed sound, then that dog gets retired early.
-(I wish this was mentioned in the GRCA web site.)
 It's all about the love.
-It's been 150 years since the breed began and anyone who's honest knows it still needs work.
+It's been 150 years since the breed began and anyone who's honest knows it still needs some dedicated work.
 I'm serious about improving the breed and only perpetuating genetics from dogs that are sound and from health tested ancestors and that consistently produce healthy puppies.
+In our program of 10 years, there is less than a 1% chance that you'll need to contact us about a serious problem with your puppy.
+If that happens by 3 years of age the contract remedy is your choice of a replacement puppy or 50% refund.

-No application... we prefer to trust people...just please make sure you are ready to own a dog.
+No application!
+We don't want to be intrusive.
+Just please make sure you are ready to own a dog.

 Pet Insurance: We recommend that you either utilize the AKC's 30 days free health insurance and consider insuring your dog, or perhaps even better...set up a pooch savings account ($50 or more per month) on your own.
 If you choose to save for your dog yourself and if the dog ends up not needing it (which is likely) then someday you can choose to buy a new puppy and go on a nice vacation with the money you would have sent to the insurance company.
 As we all know, vet bills can be very expensive, so being prepared is a really good idea.

-Please note: All European pedigree Golden Retrievers (bred to the English breed standard) have the same groups of champion European lineages with generations of various health testing on some of the dogs.
-Q. What makes the difference for puppy buyers?
-A. How the breeder selects dogs and manages their breeding program...and breeders have different reasoning and ways of doing things!
+Please note: All European pedigreed Golden Retrievers (bred to the English breed standard) have the same groups of champion European lineages with generations of various health testing on some of the dogs.
+So, what makes the difference for puppy buyers?
+The answer is how the breeder selects dogs and manages their breeding program.
+Breeders have different reasoning and ways of doing things.
 We select females from our own litters using stringent criteria to make sure we have the absolute best breeding prospects that reflect the breed standard.
 Our breeding goals are comprehensive.
-All dogs are tested before breeding and on rare occasion, for a variety of reasons, sometimes a dog that has passed all of it's health testing still does not make a good progenitor of the breed so we "cull" those from the program and they get to go to their retirement family early.
+All dogs are tested before breeding and on rare occasion, for a variety of reasons, sometimes a dog that has passed all of it's health testing still does not make a good progenitor of the breed, or produces defects, so we "cull" those from the program and they get to go to their retirement family early.
 Again, we do not breed dogs that produce anomalies just to make puppies and sell the healthy ones.
 We are also working with other breeders to exchange information and do more to improve the breed!

 Golden Retrievers, an AKC sporting group breed, have been the third most popular AKC breed for a long time and for good reason!
 Once you've owed a Golden you will fall more and more in love with this very loving breed.
 They LOVE people and they love life!
 They are a very intelligent, very biddable / easy to train, very eager to please, loyal, brave, devoted, extremely patient, and are very obedient, caring and respectful breed and they take things in stride.
 They are amazingly wonderful dogs, inside and out.